jojo61/vdr-plugin-softhdcuvid/README.md

     When using libplacebo you will find several config options.

     First of all you need to set the right scaler for each resolution:
-    Best you beginn with setting all to "bilinear".
+    Best you begin with setting all to "bilinear".
 If that works ok for you, you can try to change them for more advanced scaler.
 I use ewa_robidouxsharp on my GTX1050, but your mileage may vary.
     Unfortunatly on INTEL not all scalers may work or crash.
+    The Intel GPU is much slower than NVIDIA and for UHD you most likly need to set the scaler to bilinear.

     You can enable a Scaler Test feature.
 When enabled then the screen is split.On the left half you will see the scaler defined by Scaler Test and on the right side you will see the scaler defined at the